 11. Check Out Rainbow Falls

 Rainbow Falls is a waterfall within Wailuku River State Park.
-This waterfall flows over the top of a lava cave.
+This waterfall flows over the top of a lava cave and is one of the easiest-to-access waterfalls on Hawaii’s Big Island.

 According to a Hawaiian legend, the goddess of the moon, Hina, lives within this lava cave.